mathworks/matlab-azure-devops-extension/overview.md

 ##### macOS
 If you are using a macOS agent with an Apple silicon processor, verify that Java&reg; Runtime Environment (JRE&trade;) is installed on your agent.
 For information about this requirement and to get a compatible JRE version, see [MATLAB on Apple Silicon Macs](https://www.mathworks.com/support/requirements/apple-silicon.html).

+>**Tip:** One convenient way to include the required dependencies on a self-hosted agent is to specify the [MATLAB Dependencies Container Image on Docker&reg; Hub](https://hub.docker.com/r/mathworks/matlab-deps) in your YAML pipeline.
+For an example, see [Use MATLAB Batch Licensing Token](#use-matlab-batch-licensing-token).

 ### Run MATLAB Build
 Use the **Run MATLAB Build** task to run a build using the MATLAB build tool.
 Starting in R2022b, you can use this task to run the MATLAB build tasks specified in a build file.
 By default, the **Run MATLAB Build** task looks for a build file named `buildfile.m` in the root of your repository.
 For more information about the build tool, see [Overview of MATLAB Build Tool](https://www.mathworks.com/help/matlab/matlab_prog/overview-of-matlab-build-tool.html).